escalanteaj/TemperatureConversion-JAVA/README.md

 # TemperatureConversion
 My second JAVA project.
 Here I created a Temperature Conversion application.
-It works from C to F, and vice versa.
+It works as calculator with both choices: from C to F, and F to C.